soumith/dcgan.torch/README.md

 DATA_ROOT=[path-to-lmdb] dataset=lsun cuth main.lua
 ```

+The code for the LSUN data loader is hardcoded for bedrooms.
+Change [this line](https://github.com/soumith/dcgan.torch/blob/master/data/donkey_lsun.lua#L21) to another LSUN class to generate other classes.

 ## 1.3.
 Train a generator on your own set of images.
 ### Preprocessing
 - Create a folder called `myimages`.